Who got the most nods? The complete list of 2026 Oscar nominations

 - Little Amelie or the Character of Rain

-- From Maïlys Vallade, Liane-Cho Han, Nidia Santiago and Henri Magalon
+- From Mailys Vallade, Liane-Cho Han, Nidia Santiago and Henri Magalon

 - Zootopia 2